 Presentations, papers and publications must include Nielsen’s copyright as well as the following citation “Calculated (or Derived) based on data from The Nielsen Company (US), LLC and marketing databases provided by the Kilts Center for Marketing Data Center at The University of Chicago Booth School of Business.”
 Information about the data and access are available at http://research.chicagobooth.edu/nielsen/

-Working papers and publications must be submitted to the Kilts Center to be archived.
-A copy of an accepted publication must be submitted to the Center at least 30 days in advance of final publication.
+Working papers and publications must be submitted to the Center at least 30 days in advance of any type of public dissemination (including SSRN) or final publication.

 Any distributed materials may include only limited excerpts of Nielsen information—"limited excerpt" means such portion of the Nielsen data that would not ordinarily substitute for a purchase of access to the Nielsen data.

-Researchers are required to submit working papers to the Kilts Center for Marketing Nielsen Data Research Working Paper Series at Social Science Research Network (SSRN).
+Only 30 days after providing Kilts Center a copy of a working paper, researchers must submit such papers to the Kilts Center for Marketing Nielsen Data Research Working Paper Series at Social Science Research Network (SSRN).

 Click here to request a new subscription.
 If your institution has a subscription, click here to register for data access.